 And despite being the only real cure for popcorn lung, lung transplants themselves can cause it too.
 In fact, bronchiolitis obliterans syndrome (BOS) is the single largest cause of chronic lung transplant rejection.

-The scarring of the lung tissue blocks the airways and prevents the lungs from functioning properly.
+In a bronchiolitis obliterans victim, the scarring of the lung tissue blocks the airways and prevents the lungs from functioning properly.
 The symptoms are very similar to those of chronic obstructive pulmonary disease (COPD), but bronchiolitis symptoms can appear within just 2-8 weeks, while COPD typically takes many years or even decades to develop.
-Early bronchiolitis symptoms include:
+Early obliterative bronchiolitis symptoms include:

 Although popcorn lung is an incredibly rare disease, the early symptoms are similar to a common cold.
 Over a period of weeks or months, those symptoms progress and become more severe.
 Eventually the disease causes a variety of severe problems with breathing and absorption of oxygen.
 Untreated, popcorn lung causes death from respiratory failure within months or years.

 There is no cure for popcorn lung, but treatment can sometimes slow its progression.
 Depending on the cause, popcorn lung is sometimes treated with antibiotics, immunosuppressive drugs, or corticosteroids.
 Cough medication or oxygen may be given to help manage symptoms.
 Severe cases may require a lung transplant.

 Popcorn lung can be difficult to diagnose.
 Although CT scans and pulmonary function tests can offer strong clues, the only truly reliable way to identify the disease is through a surgical lung biopsy.
 And sometimes multiple biopsy samples are required to be certain.